technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 ## What’s Different About MSM Design Principles?

 - **Customer Value First:**
   Every activity should create business value.
 If it doesn’t, why are you still doing it?
+At Rackspace Technology, we put automation, self-service, and rapid deployment front and center.
+We call it the Fanatical Experience®.

 - **Design for Resilience:**
   Failure happens.
 MSM says to plan for it, recover fast, and keep moving.
 It’s about building systems that bounce back, not just systems that never break.